-Antioxidants are important for the body’s immune system and to protect the body against free radical attack.
+Antioxidants are important for the body’s immune system and to protect the body against free radical attacks.
 Randox provides a range of antioxidant reagents to assess all three levels of the body’s defence system (preventative antioxidants, scavenging antioxidants and repair enzymes).
 Some key tests offered by Randox antioxidant reagents panel include Total Antioxidant Status (TAS), Glutathione Peroxidase (Ransel), Superoxide Dismutase (Ransod) and Glutathione Reductase.

 To discover more about our range of antioxidant reagents select an assay from the drop-down menu below.
-Alternatively, to gain an understanding of the role of antioxidants and the relevancy of Randox antioxidant assays please read the sections below.
+Alternatively, to gain an understanding of the role of antioxidants and the relevancy of Randox antioxidant reagents please continue reading.

 Antioxidant reagents available from Randox

 Antioxidants defend our bodies from free radical damage!

 As the body’s defence to free radicals, antioxidants are crucial in maintaining our health.
 Free radicals are highly reactive cells produced during the process of oxidation, a reaction which takes place during many of the body’s natural key processes such as respiration.
 Free radicals may also be produced when there is inflammation in the body, during exercise, and as a result of the body’s response to environmental factors such as sunlight and pollutants (chemicals, cigarette smoke etc.).

 Antioxidants protect the body from free radical damage by inhibiting the formation of free radicals, destroying free radicals, or repairing damaged cells.
 The presence of antioxidants usually enables to body to handle free radicals, however if antioxidants are unavailable or if oxidative stress occurs, damage to the surrounding cells or tissue can occur.
 Oxidative stress refers to the imbalance between the production of free radicals and the body’s ability to detoxify them i.e. when there is an excessive production of free radicals.
 As a result free radicals have been implicated in many disease states.

 Antioxidant benefits against disease…